fedai-oss/fl-go/README.md

-# OpenFL-Go
+# FL-Go

 A Go implementation of [OpenFL](https://github.com/securefederatedai/openfl) - An Open Framework for Federated Learning.

-OpenFL-Go provides the same CLI-driven workflow as the original OpenFL but with Go handling the orchestration and coordination while delegating ML operations to Python scripts.
+FL-Go provides the same CLI-driven workflow as the original OpenFL but with Go handling the orchestration and coordination while delegating ML operations to Python scripts.

 ## Features